VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 ## Private Members

 ### Description
-Private members in `FCharacterMovementComponentAsyncInput` store essential data and state information used in the movement calculations.
+Private members in `FCharacterMovementComponentAsync` store essential data and state information used in the movement calculations.
 These members are not directly accessible outside the class but play a crucial role in the internal workings of character movement.

 ### Key Private Members
 - **MaxAcceleration**: Stores the maximum acceleration value for the character.